George Howard Jr.: Federal judicial service

 Howard was nominated by President Jimmy Carter on June 2, 1980, to a joint seat on the United States District Court for the Eastern District of Arkansas and the United States District Court for the Western District of Arkansas vacated by Judge Richard S. Arnold.
 He was confirmed by the United States Senate on September 29, 1980, and received his commission on September 30, 1980.
 His service in the Western District terminated on December 1, 1990, due to his reassignment to serve in the Eastern District only.
 His service in the Eastern District terminated on April 21, 2007, due to his death in Pine Bluff.

 Notable case

-Howard played an important judicial role in the Whitewater trial, which led to the downfall of then- Arkansas Governor Jim Guy Tucker and the impeachment of President Bill Clinton in 1998.
+Howard played an important judicial role in the Whitewater trial, which led to the downfall of then- Arkansas Governor Jim Guy Tucker.
 During the Whitewater trials, Howard called for video testimony from Clinton, the man who had appointed him to the court of appeals years earlier.